roadiz/roadiz/docs/intro/manual_config.rst

 Solr endpoint
 -------------

-Renzo can use an *Apache Solr* search-engine to index nodes-sources.
+Roadiz can use an *Apache Solr* search-engine to index nodes-sources.
 Add this to your `config.json` to link your CMS to your *Solr* server:

 .. code-block:: json